iokaravas/cpanelzone/README.md

 ****DISCLAIMER:****

 The login process is pretty "simplistic", thus fragile.
+I created this because I needed to fake a DDNS service, and it works smoothly :)

+***The software is provided AS-IS, I take no responsibility if your host denies you service if you use it.***

 ### TODO
 Several things could be added and/or improved, including :